l1siki-dev/okinawa_gametheory/README.md

 Now look at Okinawa.
 They don't even know what industry is viable.
 They just believe tourism work (which doesn't.
-Refer to "Lie 9").
+Refer to "9").
 (And if we assume they really believe it rather than knowing it doesn't work, and let money burn, which is more likely from incentive analysis.)
 They ended up just like Yubari, having no idea what to do with the aid.
 Creating Tourism infrastructures that generate a deficit.
 They just have no idea what to do with the money Tokyo sent.